signupsoftware/TEMP-Docs-FO/docs/user-manual/4-solution-management/1-exflow-lcs-solution.md

 ![Graphical user interface, application Description automatically generated](@site/static/img/media/image678.png)

-### Update version fail.
-Status “deactivated”.
+### Update version fails - Status “deactivated”.
-If you get an error saying “deactivated”, then your current account you are logged on to LCS project are not the same that imported the solution last time to the current project.
+If you get an error saying “deactivated”, then your current account you are logged on to LCS project are not the same that imported the solution last time to the current project.<br/>

-To fix this.
+**To fix this**
 1. Delete the solution.
 2. Reimport the solution again from “Access Information” section above.

 ![Graphical user interface, application Description automatically generated](@site/static/img/media/image679.png)

 **To be able to access additional files**, they are located in the “Release Notes” downloadable link.

-ExFlow Docs.zip will be downloaded and this file includes.
+<u>ExFlow Docs.zip will be downloaded and this file includes<u>
 - ExFlow LCS Solution EU Rev 14.pdf
-- ExFlow 2 16 2 for Dynamics 365 for Operations - Release notes .pdf
+- ExFlow 2.16.2 for Dynamics 365 for Operations - Release notes.pdf
 - ExFlow label package 2.15.0 for Dynamics 365 for Operations - Release notes.pdf
 - ExFlow Dynamics 365-O User Manual Ver 3.3.pdf
 - Deprecated Features Feb 2021.pdf